1. Why use Node.js?

 set Immediate/clear Immediate: will execute code at the end of the current event loop cycle

 process. next Tick: used to schedule a callback function to be invoked in the next iteration of the Event Loop

-The difference between process.nextTick() and setImmediate() is that process.nextTick() defers the execution of an action till the next pass around the event loop or it simply calls the callback function once the ongoing execution of the event loop is finished whereas setImmediate() executes a callback on the next cycle of the event loop and it gives back to the event loop for executing any I/O operations.
+Answer: The difference between the process.nextTick() and setImmediate() is that process.nextTick() defers the execution of an action till the next pass around the event loop or it simply calls the callback function once the ongoing execution of the event loop is finished whereas setImmediate() executes a callback on the next cycle of the event loop and it gives back to the event loop for executing any I/O operations.

 25. What Is The Difference Between Nodejs, AJAX, And JQuery?